European immigration to Brazil

 European immigration to Brazil refers to the movement of European people to Brazil.
 It should not be confused with the colonisation of the country by the Portuguese.

+According to the 2022 census, 88.8% (180 million) of Brazilians are of European descent.

+43.46% (88 million) are of European descent only and identify as White.

+45.34% (92 million) are descendants of Europeans mixed with Africans or indigenous people and declare themselves as Pardo.

 History

 Maria Stella Ferreira Levy suggests the following periodisation of the process of immigration to Brazil: